-Note: A modern must be installed and identified.
-(See section Installing plug-in modules on page 90.)
+Note: A modem must be installed and identified.
+(See section Installing plug-in modules on page 92.)

-1. Select Communications > Communications > Modems.
+Select Communications > Communications > Modems.

 - 2. Click Enable. - 3.
 Click Configure. - If you have installed a GSM Modem, the GSM Modem settings page displays.
-For more information, see GSM modem on page 303. - If you have installed a PSTN modem, the PSTN Modem settings page displays.
+For more information, see GSM modem on the facing page. - If you have installed a PSTN modem, the PSTN Modem settings page displays.
 For more information, see PSTN modem on page 305.

-SMS detection and configuration is not available unless an SPC modem is correctly installed, configured and enabled.
+SMS detection and configuration is not available unless an SPC modern is correctly installed, configured and enabled.